2014 Golden Globes: 12 Years a Slave, American Hustle and Breaking Bad clinch top honours

 THE GREAT BEAUTY (Italy)

-In the television categories, Breaking Bad finally ended its barren spell with the Golden Globes by winning two awards, including a deserved Best Television Series (Drama) gong.
+In the television categories, the final series of AMC’s Breaking Bad finally ended its barren spell with the Globes by winning two awards, including a long-awaited Best Television Series (Drama) triumph ahead of the likes of Downton Abbey and House of Cards.

-However, it was an evening to forget for various programmes as The Good Wife, Masters of Sex, Modern Family, Phil Spector and The White Queen all went home empty-handed.
+However, it was an evening to forget for various programmes as The Good Wife, Masters of Sex, Modern Family, Phil Spector and The White Queen failed to bag an award.

 BEST TELEVISION SERIES (DRAMA)